Welcome to today's edition of the Rush 24-7 podcast.

 And an all-star cast, too numerous to mention individually.

-All right, so Sunday, yesterday on CNN's reliable sources, the host Howard Kurtz had this exchange with his guest Eugene Robinson, who is a columnist for the Washington Post.
+All right, so Sunday, yesterday on CNN's reliable sources, the host Howard Kurtz had this exchange with his guest, Eugene Robinson, who is a columnist for the Washington Post.

-I think the um I think there's a lot of whipping.
+I think there's a lot of whipping.

 I think the egg whites are stiff now.

-You know, it's it's um uh I it's uh that's just my view, but I do think it's been whipped up into something larger than it was.
+But I do think it's been whipped up into something larger than it was.

-Who is this guy, Eugene Robbins?
+Who is this guy, Eugene Robbin?

 I never heard of him.

-I think egg whites uh stiff now.
+I think egg whites are stiff now.

 Is this how funerals used to happen?